MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-income-documents.md

 ---
-title: Work with Incoming Documents
+title: Work with incoming documents
 description: 'You can manage incoming external business documents, such as payment receipts or PDFs, manage OCR tasks, and convert files to electronic documents and records.'
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.devlang: al
-ms.search.keywords: 'electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice' ms.date: 06/14/2022 ms.author: bholtorf ms.service: dynamics-365-business-central
+ms.search.keywords: 'electronic document, e-invoice, incoming document, OCR, ecommerce, document exchange, import invoice' ms.date: 06/13/2024 ms.service: dynamics-365-business-central
-ms.reviewer: bholtorf
 ---
-# <a name="incoming-documents"></a>Incoming Documents
+# Incoming documents

 External business documents can come into your company as an email attachment or a paper copy that you scan to file.
 This scenario is typical of purchases, where such incoming document files represent payment receipts for expenses or small purchases.

 On the **Incoming Documents** page, you can use different functions to review expense receipts, manage OCR tasks, and convert incoming document files, manually or automatically, to the relevant documents or journal lines.
 The external files can be attached at any process stage, including to posted documents and to the resulting vendor, customer, and general ledger entries.

-## <a name="usage-scenario"></a>Usage scenario
+## Usage scenario

 You can register files or paper copies received from your trading partners in [!INCLUDE[prod_short](includes/prod_short.md)] and create a document record.
 For example, a purchase or sales invoice, credit memo or a journal line.

 Upload the received files—or use the device's camera to take a photo—and create entries to represent the external documents.
-Optionally, with PDF or image files, you can have an external OCR service (Optical Character Recognition) generate electronic documents that can then be converted to records inside [!INCLUDE[prod_short](includes/prod_short.md)].
+Optionally, with PDF or image files, you can have an external optical character recognition (OCR) service generate electronic documents that can then be converted to records inside [!INCLUDE[prod_short](includes/prod_short.md)].

 > [!NOTE]
 > The OCR feature is provided by external providers.
 Choose a service package that is appropriate for your organisation and/or country/region.
 Find services compatible with [!INCLUDE[prod_short](includes/prod_short.md)] and details on available features at [AppSource.microsoft.com](https://go.microsoft.com/fwlink/?linkid=2081646).